 If budget is not a huge concern, we’d recommend the whole set.
-Sure, you might not use all of them very often, the 15mm might not be of much use with some scopes and the 9mm might invalidate your scope’s stock 9mm/10mm Plossl, but they’re still of great value and it’s great to experiment with different eyepieces – especially these since they are at such a low price.
-Also, with most offerings for the whole set you are paying about as much as three of the eyepieces would cost individually, so the fourth is basically free.
+Sure, you might not use all of them very often, the 15mm might not be of much use with some scopes, and the 9mm might invalidate your scope’s stock 9mm/10mm Plossl, but they’re still of great value, and it’s great to experiment with different eyepieces – especially since they are at such a low price.
+Also, with most offerings for the whole set, you are paying about as much as three of the eyepieces would cost individually, so the fourth is basically free.

 If you can only get one: Buy the 9mm if your scope lacks something in that focal length range already, otherwise get the 6mm.